Mank (soundtrack): Development

-Fincher's frequent collaborators Trent Reznor and Atticus Ross composed the score for Mank, whom confirmed their association in December 2019.
+Mank marked Trent Reznor and Atticus Ross' fourth consecutive collaboration with Fincher after The Social Network (2010), The Girl with the Dragon Tattoo (2011) and Gone Girl (2014), confirming their association in December 2019.
 Fincher did not have any pre-conceived musical approach while writing the script, but the team decided for a period-setting score reflecting Bernard Herrmann's composition for Citizen Kane (1941).
 Thus, Reznor and Ross used period-authentic instrumentation from the 1930s and 1940s, instead of their synth-heavy style, to accompany the film.
 The duo stated that "[Ross and I] were intimidated, as usual, but I think any good project starts with a level of discomfort [...] we were looking for something that's interesting and would feel, if it was in 1940, would be an experimental approach to how it would sound."
 They called scoring a period film was "challenging" as the score was highly unconventional, calling it as "a pre-modern story in postmodern clothes".

 The musical palette ranges from big-band arrangements and percussive, jazz, orchestral pieces, strings and other period instruments to imitate Herrmann's style for Citizen Kane.
 In an interview with The New-York Magazine, Fincher stated that "The music has been recorded with older microphones, so it has a sort of sizzle and wheeze around the edges — you get it from strings, but you mostly get it from brass.
 What you're hearing is a revival house — an old theatre playing a movie."

 As a result of the COVID-19 pandemic, each member of the orchestra recorded their sections for the score from home.
 Ross said that "When those sessions were presented to us, and we hit the spacebar, and we just heard the raw piece play, it sounded incredible.
 I thought I couldn’t believe it".
 The first listen of the soundtrack was released on Reznor's private website on October 21, 2020.
 This featured over official stills and more than 200 behind-the-scenes footage regarding the making of the film.
 The soundtrack list was also released on the website on that date.
 While releasing the additional compositions, the band Nine Inch Nails had stated that "These are additional and alternate compositions that didn’t get used in the film along with a selection of Trent and Atticus demos pre-orchestration".